Part 1: Self-paced Learning

 - Course 2: Debiasing Techniques recognizes situations wherein an individual is prone to the influence of bias; reviews external factors that influence the bias; evaluates the influence of bias on the decision-making process; provides counterexamples and stereotype replacements, and aids in constructing a personal plan for managing the influence of implicit bias.

-Along your learning journey, capitalize on the power of self-reflection
+Capitalize on the power of self-reflection

 A Guide to Self-Reflection is available for you to easily capture your self-reflection as you proceed with your self-paced learning.
 To access, login with your Stanford account to the Google shared drive; if you are logged into Google with a personal Gmail account, you will not be able to access the document.

-Proceed to Part 2: Virtual, interactive workshops
+Part 2: Virtual, interactive workshops

 Part 1 Survey: Your opinion matters!
 You'll receive an invitation to spend a few minutes completing a brief survey on self-paced learning to help improve the program.